new Logging()

 # static setFactory(factory) → {void}

-Allows customizing how logger instances are created
+Allows customizing how logger instances are created.

-Sets the factory function for creating logger instances
+Sets the factory function for creating logger instances.

 Parameters: